 The 45-credit post-Master’s EDD in Applied Learning Sciences prepares students for careers that require expertise in multiple facets of human learning.
-The program’s three specific foci, which students are expected to integrate in a culminating applied project, are:

 The following courses can be taken under any area because of their cross-cutting nature but will be completed just once.

 |Applied Research and Development in the Learning Sciences - Seminar 2|

 |Affective, Relational, and Cultural Factors and Processes in Learning|